Catholic Herald: 2014-present: US edition, US ownership and push to digital publishing

-In April 2020, with the churches closing and lockdown announced in the UK because of Covid-19 pandemic, the US weekly print edition was merged into the UK print edition to create an international magazine.
+In April 2020, with the churches closing and lockdown announced in the UK, the US weekly print edition was merged into the UK print edition to create an international magazine.
 The Scottish Catholic Observer, Britain's oldest religious newspaper founded in 1885, is also owned by the Catholic Herald.
 The title was mothballed during the pandemic due to the closure of all Scottish Catholic churches.
 Hitchens was replaced by William Cash in January 2021.

-Cash was chairman from 2018 to February 2023 and has been editor-in-chief since January 2021.
-He is a two time winner of ‘Editor of the year’ at the PPA Independent Publisher Awards (2007 and 2008) as well as winning Writer of the Year in 2022 for his Catholic Herald work.
+Cash was chairman from 2018 to February 2023 and has been editor-in-chief from January 2021 to 2024.
+He is a two time winner of 'Editor of the year' at the PPA Independent Publisher Awards (2007 and 2008) and winning Writer of the Year in 2022 for his Catholic Herald work.
 In January 2023, the Daily Telegraph wrote: "The Catholic Herald is riding high after it was shortlisted for Consumer Publication of the Year at the 2022 PPA Independent Publisher Awards.
-Now it is expanding to find a new audience in the US, described as the “political and moral battleground of the Catholic church".
+Now it is expanding to find a new audience in the US, described as the "political and moral battleground of the Catholic church".

-In March 2023, a 50.1% shareholding of the Catholic Herald was sold to New York based GEM Global Yield LLC SCS (Luxembourg), an alternative investment private equity group with offices in Paris, New York, and The Bahamas, with the chairmanship of the Herald passing to GEM founder Chris Brown whilst Cash remained editor-in-chief, director and shareholder.
+In March 2023, a 50.1% shareholding of the Catholic Herald was sold to New York based GEM LLC, an investment private equity group, with the chairmanship of the Herald passing to GEM founder Chris Brown whilst Cash remained editor-in-chief, director and shareholder.
 Brown is also co-chairman of French fashion magazine L'Officiel which GEM held a 65% stake and built up globally through an international licensing franchise model covering 29 countries.
-In May 2022, L’Officiel was sold to Hong Kong based AMTD NYSE for $57,000,000.
-This international licensing model is one that GEM plans to replicate with the Catholic Herald magazine in leading Catholic countries around the world, as well as license content in the Heralds 100 year old plus archive library for films, books and other digital platforms (the Heralds digital library dates back to 1934).
+This international licensing model is one that GEM plans to replicate with the Catholic Herald magazine in Catholic countries around the world, as well as license content in the Heralds archive library for films, books and other digital platforms (dating back to 1934).

-Under Cash’s award winning editorship, Herald website traffic increased significantly to over half a million original users a month with over 50% being from America.
-The magazine increased the number of special surveys including their new landmark 'Top 250 US Catholic Leaders of Today' along with its UK Catholic Leaders of Today.
+Under Cash's editorship, Herald website traffic increased significantly to over half a million original users a month with over 50% being from America.
+The magazine increased the number of special surveys, prioritized digital publishing and gradually reduced the frequency of publication from monthly to bimonthly in 2025 and finally quarterly in 2026.